2018 Teacher Training Reimbursement

 Funds allocated by the 85th Texas Legislature in the General Appropriations Act, Article III, Rider 46 will allow TEA to administer the 2018 Teacher Training Reimbursement (TTR) program.
 More information about the 2018 TTR can be found below.

-Eligible Trainings: Trainings must occur between September 1, 2017 and August 31, 2018 in order to be eligible for 2018 TTR.
+Eligible Trainings: Trainings must have occured between September 1, 2017 and August 31, 2018 in order to be eligible for 2018 TTR.
 Additionally, trainings must be offered by an approved provider and must be targeted for AP, IB, Pre-AP or an equivalent advanced course approved by the school district for AP preparation, and/or Pre-IB/MYP instruction.
-Approved training providers for 2018 TTR have not been finalized, but are likely to include:
+Approved training providers for 2018 TTR include:

 - An AP institute training of 24 hours or longer for a Pre-AP or AP course

 - An IB training of at least 15 hours or longer for candidate or authorized IB schools